robinwassen/go-cloud-storage-app-engine-example/README.md

 1. Enable Cloud Integration in appengine console
 2. Create Oauth 2.0 Client Id -> Service Account in Cloud Console.
 3. Download the JSON and store it as `server/storage_dev_privatekey.json`
+4. Edit the values `server/config.go` to match your project and bucket.